-If you agree (consent) for your child/ward to take part, information about their treatment and any medications they are on will be entered into the RaDaR database by a member of your hospital's research team or electronically sent to RaDaR from your kidney unit. in a form that means they cannot identify you, known as pseudonymised data.
+If you agree (consent) to take part, information about your treatment and any medications you are on will be entered into the RaDaR database by a member of your hospital's research team or electronically sent to RaDaR from your kidney unit in a form that means they cannot identify you, known as pseudonymised data.
 "Pseudonymised" means that information which can identify you, such as your name, date of birth and NHS number is removed and replaced with a unique number which is used instead.